Competing orders in the honeycomb lattice $t$-$J$ model: Acknowledgement

 \section{Acknowledgement}

 We thank Mingpu Qin for providing some data in Ref. \cite{PhysRevB.105.035111} for comparison.
-ZTX and SY are supported by the National Natural Science Foundation of China (NSFC) (Grant No. 12174214, No. 11804181, and No. 92065205), the National Key R\&D Program of China (Grant No. 2018YFA0306504), and the Innovation Program for Quantum Science and Technology (Project 2-9-4).
-ZCG is supported by funding from Hong Kong's Research Grants Council (NSFC/RGC Joint Research Scheme No. N-CUHK427/18, GRF No. 14302021) and Direct Grant No. 4053462 from The Chinese University of Hong Kong.
+Z.T.X. and S.Y. are supported by the National Natural Science Foundation of China (NSFC) (Grant No. 12174214, No. 11804181, and No. 92065205), the National Key R\&D Program of China (Grant No. 2018YFA0306504), and the Innovation Program for Quantum Science and Technology (Project 2021ZD0302100).
+Z.C.G. is supported by funding from Hong Kong's Research Grants Council (NSFC/RGC Joint Research Scheme No. N-CUHK427/18, GRF No. 14302021 and No. 14301219) and Direct Grant No. 4053462 from The Chinese University of Hong Kong.